-Stability of the waste rock slopes after the removal of the 9.5 million m3 of waste rock - it is possible that moisture levels in the deeper portions of the waste dump will be high.
+Stability of the waste rock slopes after the removal of the 9.5 million m of waste rock.
+It is possible that moisture levels in the deeper portions of the waste dump will be high.
 A zone of saturated waste rock in the lower dump could result in slope failures extending to or over the constructed channel and potentially causing a temporary obstruction to upstream migrating fish.
 Sediment will be deposited in Clinton Creek and carried downstream.

-Lateral stability of the "natural" channel - the proposed "natural" channel is shallow and lacks any armouring.
-It is assumed that it will develop a "meandering" pattern: should this occur the channel is likely to meander toward the deepest part of the pre-existing valley.
+Lateral stability of the "natural" channel.
+The proposed "natural" channel is shallow and lacks any armouring.
+It is assumed that it will develop a "meandering" pattern: should this occur the channel is likely to meander, at least in part, toward the deepest part of the pre-existing valley.
 This is the old creek channel and will remain under the waste rock pile after the proposed excavation.
-Erosion of the toe of the waste rock dump can be expected and landslides anticipated as a result.
-Sediment will be deposited in Clinton Creek by the development of the meandering channel and by any erosion of the remaining waste rock and carried downstream.
+Erosion and undercutting of the toe of the waste rock dump poses a risk and may result in landslides.
+Sediment may be deposited in Clinton Creek by the development of a meandering channel and by any erosion of the remaining waste rock and then carried downstream.

-Burying of the pre-lake channel of Clinton Creek - the 4.5 million m3 of waste rock placed along the south valley margin will bury the pre-lake channel of Clinton Creek and possibly Bear Creek.
-A new channel excavated to the north of the pre-lake Clinton Creek channel, will pose the same challenges as the "natural" channel proposed for the valley bottom in the section that is currently covered by waste rock.
+Burying of the pre-lake channel of Clinton Creek.
+The 4.5 million m3 of waste rock placed along the south valley margin will bury the pre-lake channel of Clinton Creek and possibly Bear Creek.
+A new channel excavated to the north of the pre-lake Clinton Creek channel will pose the same risks as the channel proposed for the valley bottom immediately downstream.
 Allowing Clinton Creek to develop its own channel across the floor of the dewatered lake bottom poses similar risks to the long term stability of the waste rock.
-Additionally, all sediment and organic matter eroded in the development of the new channel - regardless of whether it is built or left to develop on its own - will be carried downstream.
+Additionally, most sediment and organic matter eroded in the development of the new channel - regardless of whether it is built or left to develop on its own - will be carried downstream.

-Stabilization/removal of sediment and organic material deposited in Hudgeon Lake - the lake has been functioning as a settling pond for sediments and organic materials washed downstream by Upper Clinton Creek and other tributaries for more than 40 years.
+Stabilization/removal of sediment and organic material deposited in Hudgeon Lake.
+The lake has been functioning as a settling pond for sediments and organic materials washed downstream by Upper Clinton Creek and other tributaries for more than 40 years.
 Some of these materials are visible in the form of the advancing delta of upper Clinton Creek.
-Finer sediments are expected to have been deposited as a blanket over the lake bottom.
-The pre-existing creek channel is in the deepest section of the lake bottom at any point and the sediment blanket will be deepest there.
-Liebau (2010) characterized bottom sediments are expected to flow downward as the lake is lowered and then into the creek.
-The sediments in deltas, on the valley bottom and in the pre-existing channel will mobilize during lake draw down or the following summer if the proposed winter drawdown is conducted.
-Once mobilized, much or most of the sediment and organic material will be deposited in Clinton Creek and carried downstream.
+The finer sediments that have entered the lake are expected to have been deposited as a blanket over the lake bottom.
+The pre-mine creek channel is the lowest elevation of the valley bottom.
+The sediment blanket will be deepest there.
+Liebau (2010) characterized bottom sediments in 2007 as being a "fine almost jelly-like consistency with a strong sulfide smell".
+These sediments are expected to flow in a downslope direction as the lake is lowered.
+Those that reach Clinton Creek would then be carried downstream.
+The sediments currently stored in deltas, on the valley bottom and in the pre-existing channel will mobilize during lake draw down or the following summer if the proposed winter drawdown is conducted.
+Unless intercepted and removed from the creek, much or most of the sediment and organic material will be carried downstream past the mine site.